How the Joint Funding Scheme works: The details

 Participating charities: see our Frequently Asked Questions (FAQ) page

 Research applicants: see our video overview of the scheme and what you need to know, as well as our FAQs

 More information can also be found on the HRB website

-If you can’t find what you are looking for, contact the HRCI Research Support Officer, Dr Sarah Delaney: email@example.com / 01 479 3234.
+If you can’t find what you are looking for, contact the HRCI Research Support Co-ordinator, Dr Sarah Delaney: email@example.com / 01 479 3234.